BorislavRaynov/mousePlay/README.md

     #to see all the database entities

-    - python manage.py creatsuperuser #folow the guidelines
+    - python manage.py createsuperuser #folow the guidelines

     #access the database on 127.0.0.1:8000/admin and login with superuser credentials
     #click on Mouse clicks to see the entities in desc order by time of creation

 ---
-The app can be accessed on localhost:8000 or 127.0.0.1:8000
+The app can be accessed on localhost:8000 or 127.0.0.1:8000**